dre2004/django-datatables-boilerplate/readme.md

 This project is an example of using Django and the django-datatables-view plugin, it can be used as a boiler plate or just to get a better understanding of how to use this great plugin.

-In this sample project I will demonstrate how to get up and running django-datatables-view as well as moving past that with some additional technologies which are popular at the moement and how to combine them all to make a working Django site.
+In this sample project I will demonstrate how to get up and running django-datatables-view as well as moving past that with some additional technologies which are popular at the moment and how to combine them all to make a working Django site.

 In this example I have used two separate databases, the first for the Django admin and authentication and the other is a read only database which could be a real life scenario when you first want to start working with Django.